 To establish itself on the German export market, the company Vald.
 Birn GmbH was set up in Mülheim, Germany in 1975.
-At the time, the company was exclusively a trading company, but, already in 1982, it started its own production of V-belt discs and elastic couplings in cast iron for industrial machines, among other products.
+At the time, the company was exclusively a trading company, but, already in 1982, it started its own production of V-belt pulleys and elastic couplings in cast iron for industrial machines, among other products.

 In 1976, BIRN acquired the iron foundry A/S Tasso in Odense, which strengthened BIRN’s product portfolio.

-At the time, Tasso produced cast iron furnaces and boilers as well as cast iron bars.
-Today, Tasso manufactures continuous cast iron bars and offers the whole process from casting and heat treatment to pre-machining.
+At the time, TASSO produced cast iron furnaces and boilers as well as cast iron bars.
+Today, TASSO manufactures continuous cast iron bars and offers the whole process from casting and heat treatment to pre-machining.